-When I was going through the process of renting out our unit, I found that it was good to have the lease agreement ready.
-In most cases, a prospective tenant wanted to look at the lease to make sure they were comfortable with all of the terms.
+When I was going through the process of turning our home into a real estate investment, I found that it was good to have the lease agreement ready.
+In most cases, a prospective tenant wanted to look at the lease to ensure they were comfortable with the terms.
 Most tenants were concerned with what happens if they had to break the lease.

 Since the signing all has gone well with the tenant.
 It’s been very quiet.
 Seems the hard work spent vetting the tenants is paying off.
 Next post I’ll share how I’m collecting rent and some of the other methods out there.

 If you’re a landlord, how do you handle your residential lease agreements?